Luggage Storage in +25 locations around Los Angeles

 Drop off your bags by using LuggageHero’s network of more than 25 shops located around crucial traffic hubs and popular districts.
-Those include Union Station, Greyhound Hollywood Station, LA City College, Chinatown, Koreatown and Downtown LA.
+These include Union Station, Greyhound Hollywood Station, LA City College, Chinatown, Koreatown, and Downtown LA.

 Let’s say that you arrive from Los Angeles International Airport hours before your rental is ready and you want to check out the sights without pulling your luggage behind you.
 Maybe you want to visit Venice Beach, Hollywood, hang out in Beverly Hills, or maybe take a tour in Universal Studios.
 Make all days count, we’re here to store your luggage.

-Just go to the LuggageHero reservation platform to find a handy storage site inside a shop or other business – all verified by us.
+Just search for luggage shops near me, or the LuggageHero reservation platform to find a handy storage site inside a shop or other business – all verified by us.
 Using our map, you can locate the shops that are nearest to stations you’ll use or attractions you’ll visit and store your luggage there.